JLFernandes11/JLFernandes11/README.md

-My name is John, i'm a chemist graduate.
+My name is John, and i'm a Chemistry graduate.

 I'm interested in all things related to: